nsrau/azure-docs.it-it/articles/documentdb/documentdb-programming.md

 		    // run stored procedure to create a document var docToCreate = {
 		        id: "DocFromSproc",
-		        book: "The Hitchhiker's Guide to the Galaxy",
+		        book: "The Hitchhiker’s Guide to the Galaxy",
 		        author: "Douglas Adams"
 		    };